 \textbf{Experimental results.} Table~\ref{tab:comparison-real} summarizes the quantitative results on three experimental cryo-EM datasets including \textbf{RAG}, \textbf{50S} ribosome, and pre-catalytic \textbf{Spliceosome}~\cite{spliceosome2}.
 Overall, our approach achieves competitive reconstruction accuracy compared to baseline methods while significantly reducing the computational cost.
 Specifically, our method achieves approximately a $3.33\times$ speed-up compared to CryoSPARC and over a $33.21\times$ speed-up relative to CryoDRGN2.
 Notably, our method performs particularly well on the RAG and spliceosome datasets, attaining comparable or better pose estimation accuracy relative to the baselines.
 However, on the 50S ribosome dataset, our method, although predicting poses in generally correct orientations, yields substantially lower accuracy than the baselines.
 We hypothesize that this discrepancy arises from the intrinsic structural flexibility and complexity associated with membrane proteins like 50S, posing greater challenges for our feed-forward approach trained primarily on simulated globular structures.
 As demonstrated in Figure~\ref{fig:comparison-real}, we provide visual comparisons of reconstructions on the experimental spliceosome dataset.
 These visualizations confirm our quantitative comparisons, demonstrating that our refined reconstruction exhibits improved structural fidelity and better captures the detailed molecular features compared to baseline methods.
-Other baselines may fail due to lacking the robustness of their heterogeneity without direct supervision.
-The FSC curves further support this observation, showing improved reconstruction resolution after refinement.
+Other baselines may fail due to lacking the robustness of their heterogeneity without direct supervision during optimization.